Recruiting Foster Families in America's Biggest Cities

 “You’re joining a community of other foster parents that has a similar social justice framework,” Guilfoyle said.
 “When they feel part of community, they will come back and continue to give, and have ongoing relationships.
 They can talk to somebody who’s traveled the same road before them and they feel less alone.”

-* The Conrad N. Hilton Foundation funds The Chronicle of Social Change.
+* The Conrad N. Hilton Foundation funds The Imprint.
 It had no involvement with this article, per our editorial independence policy.